DarkKronicle/AdvancedChat/README.md

 # AdvancedChat

-A plugin designed to give the user more control over Minecrafts built in chat.
+A mod designed to give the user more control over Minecrafts built in chat.

 The plugin has filters that are customizable, as well as a screen to view up to 5000 lines of chat.